• Skip to primary navigation

 Notes

-Tips for making fluffy biscuits: Use cold butter.
+Tips for making fluffy biscuits: Use cold butter - the colder the better so you may want to freeze it for about 15 minutes before crumbling it into the dough.
 Do not mix more than absolutely necessary.

-If you don't have buttermilk on hand, just put about 2 TBS. of lemon juice or vinegar into your cup, add whole milk or 2%, and let it sit for a few minutes.
+I recommend using real buttermilk.
+However, if you don't have buttermilk on hand, just put about 2 TBS. of lemon juice or vinegar into your cup, add whole milk or 2%, and let it sit for a few minutes.
 It will thicken and work the same as buttermilk.
+Or put 2 Tbsp. of milk into a cup and fill it with plain yogurt.

 This recipe yields 5 or 6 biscuits, depending on the size of your cutter.